Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Model setup

-The NEMO ocean model \citep{gurvan_madec_2024} is here run with atmospheric forcing from the ERA5 reanalysis \citep{hersbach20era5}.
+The NEMO ocean model \citep{gurvan_madec_2024} is here run with hourly atmospheric forcing from the ERA5 reanalysis \citep{hersbach20era5}.
 The domain is a global stretched tripolar ORCA025 grid with an average resolution of $0.25 \times 0.25^\circ$ which is refined threefold in the Equatorial band.
 The vertical is resolved with a $z$ coordinate with variable resolution.
 The upper level is $1\,\mathrm{m}$ thick.
 This setup is commonly referred to as \texttt{ORCA025\_Z75}.
-The ocean model reads the 10 m wind vectors, temperature, humidity, heat and water fluxes from ERA5 every hour.
+The ocean model reads the 10 m wind vectors, temperature, humidity, heat and water fluxes from ERA5 every hour on the native TL639 model resolution, which translates into approximately $31~\mathrm{km}$ horizontal resolution.
 The ocean model also reads forcing from the ECWAM wave model (a component of ERA5) as described by \citealt{breivik2015}.
-We now perform an ocean-only integration (experiment id i5k6) covering the period 2015--2022 (from a warm start).
-We then compute the inverse barometer effect from the ERA5 mean sea level pressure (MSLP) and output the total sea surface elevation (including the inverse barometer effect) as well as the prognostic elevation (only frictional and baroclinic effects).
-This control run is then compared against an otherwise identical ocean-only run where the ocean model is allowed to respond to a varying MSLP taken from ERA5 (experiment id i5k8).
-This run is referred to as the dynamical experiment (\textit{dynIB}) whereas the former is referred to as the diagnostic experiment (\textit{diaIB}) (since we compute the inverse barometer effect diagnostically from the local MSLP).
-Neither run includes tides.
-The variables of interest in the control run are thus the sea surface elevation without the inverse barometer effect, referred to as \textit{noIB}, and the sea surface elevation including the diagnostically computed inverse barometer effect, \textit{diaIB}.
-These are compared against the total sea surface elevation \textit{dynIB} in the alternative model setup with dynamical MSLP.